mayaanne/foundations/week-1/git-and-github-intro/git-github-challenge.md

 ## Summary
 You will use this deep dive exploration to create your own forked version of this repo.
 You will then clone a copy to your machine.
-This clone is where you will be working on for the rest of your challenges.
-Changes that you make will not change the master EDA repo.
+This clone is where you will be working on for the rest of your learning exploration and assessments.
+Changes that you make will not change the master EDA version.

 ## Exploration and Application